MindMachine Logo

 Confusing plugs & Sockets

 The design of the IEC connectors causes some terminological confusion because people commonly refer to both ends of the detachable cable as a "plug".
 The IEC connector on the end of a standard mains cable is a LINE SOCKET not a plug.
 Connector terminology is based on what the conductors do and the conductors in the line socket are female, whilst those on the inlet or chassis plug are male.
 (The main body of the socket is plug shaped - but it's the connectors that count).
 As well as the line socket form there is a line plug which is typically used to connect to a UPS or power distribution strip.
-Confusion is often avoided by calling the cable with an C14 Line Plug to C13 Line Socket a "hot and cold lead".
+Confusion is often avoided by calling the cable with a C14 Line Plug to C13 Line Socket a "hot and cold lead".

 The design of the IEC leads is intended to be inherently safe.
 The "hot" connector is always a socket and recessed into the plastic of the lead or device.
 The socket is too small for human finger to penetrate to the live connectors.
 The plug is on the "cold" side - mounted on the device to be powered.
 When a socket is chassis mounted the mating plug has a plastic skirt round it so fingers can't easily come into contact with the pins as they become live.